Completed

 Sail Simulation

-I developed a more advanced vertex animation shader to simulate boat sails reacting to wind forces.
+Vertex animation shader to simulate boat sails reacting to wind forces.

 • • Vertex displacement driven by procedural animation